 You have a lot of options here:

-I’ve personally use StudioPress and I like the fact that I can move the sidebar from right to left or remove it completely.
+I’ve personally used StudioPress and I like the fact that I can move the sidebar from right to left or remove it completely.
 I haven’t used Thesis themes but many bloggers seem to like it.
-Both StudioPress and Thesis Themes improve your SEO.
+Both StudioPress and Thesis Themes have SEO benefits.

 Email Marketing Services

 If you’ve just got a coming soon page then I wouldn’t spend money on any email marketing services.
 Just use MailChimp until you launch.